dojo/cli/README.md

 $ dojo build app --build-app-option bar
 ```

-The file will be validated when ever `dojo validate` is run or an installed command is attempted to be run.
+The `.dojorc` file will be validated whenever `dojo validate` is run or an installed command is attempted to be run.

 ## A warning on ejecting